azimishtiak/2-Customer-RFM-Segmentation-Power-BI/README.md

 Customers who spend more receive a higher monetary score.

 Each customer receives a score from 1 (lowest) to 5 (highest) for each R, F, and M metric.
 The combined RFM score (e.g., 555, 431) is used to classify customers into meaningful segments.

+### 🧩 RFM Segment Profiles
+The table below outlines the classification of customers into distinct segments based on their RFM scores.
+Each segment is associated with a specific set of RFM score combinations and accompanied by a remark that explains the behavior and value of that group.
+This structured segmentation helps identify high-value customers like Champions, growth opportunities like Potential Loyalists, and at-risk groups such as those About to Sleep, enabling businesses to apply targeted engagement, retention, or reactivation strategies.